Chymyst/chymyst-core/docs/joinrun.md

  4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same join definition, when this is possible.
 Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on join definition information gleaned using a macro.

  4 * 5 - do not schedule reactions if queues are full.
 At the moment, RejectedExecutionException is thrown.
 It's best to avoid this.
 Molecules should be accumulated in the bag, to be inspected at a later time (e.g. when some tasks are finished).
 Insert a call at the end of each reaction, to re-inspect the bag.

+ 3 * 3 - add logging of reactions currently in progress at a given JD.
+(Need a custom thread class, or a registry of reactions?)

  2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency.
 Similarly for interop with Akka Stream, Scalaz Task etc.